Skip to content

 How the Oculus Moves Us Forward

-The new World Trade Center is still very much growing and changing, and the visitors the Oculus was meant to attract are coming in more and more each year.
+The World Trade Center is still very much growing and changing, and the people — especially tourists — that the Oculus was meant to attract are coming in more and more each year.

 In response to this demand, more shops have opened, pop-up retail events have started, and the area is more active than ever.
 From farmers markets to art exhibits to musical performances, each day is different than the one before.